tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Getting started/Log in/Google-accounts.md

 ---

 ## Observações {#considerations}
-* The option to sign in using _Google_ accounts is not available when using browsers in incognito mode.
+* The option to sign in using _Google_ accounts is not available ao usar browsers in incognito mode.
 * You must have a user entitled to at least an account and merchant registered using a _Google_ e-mail address.
 * Even though you use your _Google_ account to sign in, you can still using the credentials you created when you created your account.